obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Display info in the footer
+    + Fix the shadow and the positioning of the splitter
+    + Open buffer file path
+    + Line and column
+    + Whether a buffer is modified
 + Switch between panes
 + Support 0, 1, 2 editors
 + Fix editing near the end of the buffer (crashes on insert, can't get to last line)